 Balancing activities across owned, earned, shared and paid media strategies is the best way to get a demonstrable return on investment (ROI) for today’s marketing and communications campaigns.
-This is the integrated digital media framework I use with my clients, no matter the challenge.
+This is the integrated digital media and marketing communications framework I use with my clients, no matter the challenge.
 A client recently asked me to explain it to senior management and what follows is summary of my presentation.

 How Canadians use Social Media